LF-digitala-kanaler/LFDS/content/components/web/typography/preamble.md

       ## How to use

-      The preample are used as a "lead" element, containing important information or USP text related to the page, and always positions itself below a display heading.
-You do not need to use a preamble on every page but in an article or product page it is preferred.

-      The preamble is always in the font Intro Cond regular but in a bit bigger size.

-      **Good to have in mind**

-      * two or three sentences

-      * Summarize the content and highlight the most important
+      Lead paragraphs are used to grab the user's attention so that they want to continue reading more.
+This is used by summarising the contents of the page and highlighting the most important USPs on product-oriented pages.
+Lead paragraphs should be short and snappy - try to keep them to two or three sentences.

+      Lead paragraphs should be the first thing after the [display heading ](headings#display-headings-h1)when used.
+It is not mandatory, but encouraged to use lead paragraphs on pages.
+Stylewise lead paragraphs are in set in Intro Cond regular and a larger font size than the normal paragraph text.

       Payoff - Another name but kinda the same.
 Used as a payoff under headlines for further explanation.
 Usually one short sentences.